-There are four project sites in which you can volunteer, each with its own charm and beauty.
+There are three project sites in which you can volunteer, each with its own charm and beauty.
 You can choose to volunteer at as few or as many sites as you please.

 - The community project: A small beach in the Guanacaste region of Costa Rica, it boasts high numbers of turtles throughout the season.
 There is an excellent community spirit here, and you can really get involved with many other community based activities other than turtles.

 - The paradise beach project: A buzzing community of both Costa Ricans and American expats, this project site has a stunning white sand beach and plenty to keep you busy, with excellent surfing and other outdoor activites, a few bars and restaurants, and lots to explore.

 - The rustic project: The newest project site based in a small community on the beach opposite the paradise beach project.
 Food is brought in to be cooked on site by volunteers and water is pumped from the garden.
 This is a beautiful, rustic and simple base, not for the fainthearted!

 You will fly in to San Josť, where you will be met by a member of the team.
 You will be put up in the capital for a night before making your way out to your project location the next day.